-As of December 31, 2014 and 2013, we had approximately \$91.3 million, and \$110.3 million, respectively estimated carrying value of Excess MSRs.
-Our investments represents between a 50% and 85% interest in the Excess MSRs on these pools of mortgage loans with an aggregate UPB at December 31, 2014 and 2013, of approximately \$17.5 billion, and \$20.0 billion, respectively.
-Freedom Mortgage is the servicer of the loans underlying all of our investments in Excess MSRs to date, and it earns a basic fee and all ancillary income associated with the portfolios in exchange for providing all servicing functions.
-In addition, Freedom Mortgage retains either a 15% or a 50% interest in the Excess MSRs.
-We do not have any servicing duties, liabilities or obligations associated with the servicing of the portfolios underlying any of our investments.
-Each of our investments in Excess MSRs to date is subject to a recapture agreement with Freedom Mortgage.
+As of December 31, 2015 and December 31, 2014, we had approximately \$78.0 million and \$91.3 million, respectively estimated carrying value of Excess MSRs.
+Our investments represents between a 50% and 85% interest in the Excess MSRs on three pools of mortgage loans with an aggregate UPB at December 31, 2015 and December 31, 2014, of approximately \$15.0 billion and \$17.5 billion, respectively.
+Freedom Mortgage is the servicer of the loans underlying these Excess MSRs, and it earns a basic fee and all ancillary income associated with the portfolios in exchange for providing all servicing functions.
+In addition, Freedom Mortgage retains the remaining interest in the Excess MSRs.
+We do not have any servicing duties, liabilities or obligations associated with the servicing of the portfolios underlying these Excess MSRs.
+These investments in Excess MSRs are subject to recapture agreements with Freedom Mortgage.
 Under the recapture agreements, we are generally entitled to our percentage interest in the Excess MSRs on any initial or subsequent refinancing by Freedom Mortgage of a loan in the original portfolio.
-In other words, we are generally entitled to our percentage interest in the Excess MSRs on both (i) a loan resulting from a refinancing by Freedom Mortgage of a loan.
+In other words, we are generally entitled to our percentage interest in the Excess MSRs on both (i) a loan resulting from a refinancing by Freedom Mortgage of a previously recaptured loan.

-Upon completion of our initial public offering and the concurrent private placement, we entered into two separate Excess MSR acquisition and recapture agreements with Freedom Mortgage related to our investments in Excess MSRs.
+Upon completion of our IPO and the concurrent private placement, we entered into two separate Excess MSR acquisition and recapture agreements with Freedom Mortgage related to our investments in Excess MSRs.
 We also entered into a flow and bulk purchase agreement related to future purchases of Excess MSRs from Freedom Mortgage.
-On February 28, 2014, pursuant to the flow and bulk Excess MSR purchase agreement, the Company purchased from Freedom Mortgage Excess MSRs on mortgage loans originated by Freedom Mortgage during the first quarter of 2014 with an UPB of approximately \$76.8 million.
-The Company acquired an approximate 85% interest in the Excess MSRs for approximately \$567,000.
-The terms of the purchase include recapture provisions that are the same as those in the Excess MSR acquisition agreements the Company entered into with Freedom Mortgage in October 2013.
+In three separate transactions in 2014, we purchased from Freedom Mortgage Excess MSRs on mortgage loans with an aggregate UPB of approximately \$334.7 million.
+We acquired an interest between 71% and 85% in the Excess MSRs for an aggregate purchase price of approximately \$2.174 million.
+The terms of the purchase include recapture provisions that are the same as those in the Excess MSR acquisition agreements we entered into with Freedom Mortgage in October 2013.